sschmutz/computational_life_sciences_seminar_presentation/README.md

 - embarassment of putting all your work out there
 - potential that someone else copies your work (use appropriate License)
 - sensitive information in data
+- if result can be replicated doesn't mean it's correct

 ## Drawbacks